Becoming a Pro B2B Software Development Firm with Target Audience Analysis: Tools - Part 2

 🚀🚀🚀 👇👇👇 🚀🚀🚀

 Take control of your business today and book a meeting with us.
-We will help you build marketing and sales processes to earn more and faster...
+We will help you build digital marketing strategies and sales processes to earn more and faster...

 Review Mining: Digging for Gold in Customer Feedback

 Review mining is a research method that analyses customer reviews and feedback online.
-Review mining aims to gather insights into what customers think about a company's products or services, direct and indirect competition, sources of expertise, and identify areas for improvement.
+Review mining is keyword research / idea research that aims to gather insights into what customers think about a company's products or services, direct and indirect competition, sources of expertise, and identify areas for improvement.

 I recently learned about this hilarious tactic from Joanna Wiebe from Copyhackers.
 She brilliantly described the tactic in her article, and I will try to apply that tactic for your needs, my dear CEO or CMO of a software development company :)